-The countdown has started – Christmas is coming.
-As the big holiday is just a few days away, it’s time to find gifts for your loved ones.
+The countdown has started – Christmas is just around the corner and it is time again to get presents for your loved ones.
 Are you looking for something special?
 Would you like to give things that they will use regularly, not just once a year like that ugly Christmas sweater?

 If thoughtless gifts aren’t your thing, we recommend you look into smart devices.
 If your loved ones are already fans of smart technology, then they will be delighted by every addition to their “collection”.
 But for those who might not even know what exactly smart devices are, this sort of present is also the perfect way to get started in the world of Smart Homes.